-The project was delivered by new Community Interest Company Rendezvous Projects, of which Lucy is one of the directors, and was funded by an Arts Development grant from Waltham Forest Council.
+The project was led by Lucy as part of Rendezvous Projects, funded by an Arts Development grant from Waltham Forest Council.

 The project included events around the opening of Lea Bridge station, including guided walks by local historians David Boote and David Chapman, and a foraging walk led by artist Clare Qualmann.
 An exhibition Busy Lea Bridge Was Once a Lonely Road, took place in June 2016 in an empty industrial unit at 97 Lea Bridge Road, the site of a future large housing development, and as well as archive material and new film and photography, an event took place including a talk and film by John Rogers and a music performance by Dominique.